antonioo-c/antonioo-c.github.io/_pages/experience.md

     </span>
 </p>

 This is a project supervised by Prof. Z. Shanghang, School of Computer Science, Peking University.

+My Contribution:
-- First author, <b>CVPR2023</b> in press.
+- First author, <b>CVPR2023</b> in submission.
 Project Name: PiMAE: Point cloud and Image Interactive Masked AutoEncoders for 3D Object Detection
 - Researched 40+ advanced works related to Masked Autoencoders, Multi-model Learning, 3D Object Detection from recent years conferences and presented conclusions via speaking at team meeting
 - Designed and programmed (in Pytorch) a deep learning model with Masked Autoencoders design which performs interaction between point clouds and images and reconstructs them simultaneously
 - Conducted extensive experiments based on different 3D Object Detection method in order to show pre-training effectiveness.
 Brought 2.9% (AP50) performance gain to SOTA methods